 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of William Jennings Bryan College, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At William Jennings Bryan College, approximately 56% of students took out student loans averaging $5,842 a year.
-That adds up to $23,368 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At William Jennings Bryan College, approximately 62% of students took out student loans averaging $5,473 a year.
+That adds up to $21,892 over four years for those students.

 Contact details for William Jennings Bryan College are given below.